Frameworks › NIST AI RMF

 NIST AI RMF (AI 100-1)

 The NIST AI Risk Management Framework (AI 100-1, January 2023) defines four functions: GOVERN, MAP, MEASURE, and MANAGE.
-ConstantX is a TEVV service that operates primarily within the MEASURE function, contributes to three MAP subcategories through threat modeling, and produces inputs that inform MANAGE deployment decisions.
+ConstantX contributes engagement evidence primarily to MEASURE, contributes to parts of MAP through threat modeling, and produces inputs organizations can use in MANAGE decisions.

 Function Overview